 Henry Walker flew his first aeroplane from Palmerston North Aerodrome, the first pilot to be trained by the Manawatu Aero Club.
 He was 26 when he joined McGregor for the air race.

 Australian confectioner and philanthropist Sir Macpherson Robertson, together with the Mayor of Melbourne, proposed an air race from England to Melbourne to promote aviation in the public mind.
 Robertson put up £15,000 in prize money.

 With just two hours left before entries closed, the Manawatū Aero Club threw its hat into the ring, with McGregor and Walker as pilots.
-A Miles M.2F Hawk Major was commissioned and, true to the last-minute nature of the entry, was completed just three days before race scrutineering.
+The Club commissioned a Miles M.2F Hawk Major and, true to the last-minute nature of the entry, it rolled out of the factory just three days before race scrutineering.
 The pilots dubbed it “Manawatū”.

 In front of 60,000 people, McGregor and Walker took off from Mildenhall aerodrome in Suffolk, England.
 Weight limits meant they could wear only light clothing in their open-topped Hawk Major – and McGregor knew from his experience in WW1 that pilots sometime had to be carried from their planes, so frozen were they from high-altitude flying.